dbr787/honeykite/README.md

 ## To Do

+- Transition to using buildevents instead of OTEL?
 - Add terraform to creat Buildkite cluster, pipeline, agent token, schedule
 - Reconsider using ssm vs just placing keys in files on s3
 - Rename modules to core, user, elastic_ci_stack